37-Year-Old Catcher – Free Agent

 Chris Snyder Contract Information:

-Signed a minor league contract with the Orioles in June of 2013.
+Signed a minor league contract with the Rangers in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Chris Snyder – simply subscribe now.

 Chris Snyder Split Stats (View Full Split Stats)